msssk/jsbp/codecon.md

 // Incorrect: 'foo' is already defined! foo = function () { /* ... */ };
 ```
-* Do not declare functions within loops
+* Do not declare functions within loops (bad for performance)
-* Do not declare variables within loops
+* Do not declare variables within loops (bad for performance)
 * Do not introduce whitespace between a function name and the parentheses that invoke it (reduces clarity)
 ```javascript
 // Correct